FrancescoJonusDiamonds/EugeneTest/README.md

 NEW NOTES
 Used mockery and solved the env problem creating a file in the config folder (config/keyConfig) and I add an array being returned inside of it containing the environment variable id and key.
-I then instruct the controller to use the new config file to access these variables.
+I then instruct the FormController to use the new config file to access these variables (use Illuminate\Support\Facades\Config) ($merchant_id = Config::get('keyConfig.merchant_id_NAB');)
 After any change to the config files, we need to run php artisan config:cache to register the changes.